Personnel Committee Goals

 Wounded Warrior

-- Ensure that any restructuring of the current disability and compensation systems does not inadvertently reduce compensation levels for disabled service members and/or their caregivers.
+- Ensure that any restructuring of the current disability and compensation systems does not inadvertently reduce compensation levels for service-disabled service members and veterans and/or their caregivers.

 - Eliminate the distinction between combat and non-combat disabilities when determining retirement benefits.